MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdminAuditLogConfig.md

 ```

 ### -AdminAuditLogExcludedCmdlets
-!!!
-Exchange Server 2010

-The AdminAuditLogExcludedCmdlets parameter specifies which cmdlets should be excluded from auditing.
-Use this parameter if you want to exclude specific cmdlets you don't want to audit even if they match a wildcard string specified in the AdminAuditLogCmdlets parameter.

-You can specify one or more cmdlets, separated by commas.
-You can also use the wildcard character (\*) to match multiple cmdlets in one or more of the entries in the cmdlet list.
-You can't specify only the wildcard character (\*).

-If you want to clear the list, specify a value of $Null.

-!!!
-Exchange Server 2013

-The AdminAuditLogExcludedCmdlets parameter specifies which cmdlets should be excluded from auditing.
-Use this parameter if you want to exclude specific cmdlets you don't want to audit even if they match a wildcard string specified in the AdminAuditLogCmdlets parameter.

-You can specify one or more cmdlets, separated by commas.
-You can also use the wildcard character (\*) to match multiple cmdlets in one or more of the entries in the cmdlet list.
-You can't specify only the wildcard character (\*).

-If you want to clear the list, specify a value of $null.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The AdminAuditLogExcludedCmdlets parameter specifies which cmdlets should be excluded from auditing.
 Use this parameter if you want to exclude specific cmdlets you don't want to audit even if they match a wildcard string specified in the AdminAuditLogCmdlets parameter.